hispasat/the-best-web-development-books/README.md

 ### Contributing

-We'd love to have your helping hand on contributions to this list by sending a pull request.
+We'd love to have your helping hand on contributions to this project by forking and sending a pull request!

 Your contributions are heartily ♡ welcome, recognized and appreciated. (✿◠‿◠)